henrycliang/RL_vcontrol/README.md

 # RL_vcontrol

-This is a course project of 2023 fall course CUHK IERG6130.
+This is a course project of 2023 fall CUHK IERG6130.

+In this project, we focus on daily voltage control with reinforcement learning.
+We first design a gym-like environment for voltage control.
+Then we utilize reinforcement learning method to solve the daily voltage control problem.
 # Preparation
-This project focuses on daily voltage control with reinforcement learning.
  Please see the [reference](https://github.com/siemens/powergym) of this project, also see the [toolkit](https://stable-baselines3.readthedocs.io/en/master/) to prepare this project.

 # Simulation Result
 In this project, we use both [PPO](https://arxiv.org/abs/1707.06347) and A2C to learn near-optimal control laws.